GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-lab.md

 ## Lab answers

-You can find the [answers to the exercises](https://www.typescriptlang.org/play?) on the Playground.
-REVIEWER NOTE: I WILL REPLACE THIS WITH A LINK TO THE VSCODE WORKSPACE.
+You can find the answers to the exercises in this Visual Studio Code workspace. **REVIEWER NOTE: I WILL ADD A LINK TO THE VSCODE WORKSPACE LATER.*

 ## Challenge yourself!